berwingan/prework-repo/README.md

-# Pre-work - *Test Tip Calculator*
+# Pre-work - *Tip Calculator*

-*Test Tip Calculator** is a tip calculator application for iOS.
+*Tip Calculator** is a tip calculator application for iOS.

 Submitted by: **Berwin Gan**

-Time spent: **3** hours spent in total
+Time spent: **5** hours spent in total

 ## User Stories

 The following **required** functionality is complete:

-* [x ] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+* [x] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
-* [ x] User can select between tip percentages by tapping different values on the segmented control and the tip value is updated accordingly
+* [x] User can select between tip percentages by tapping different values on the segmented control and the tip value is updated accordingly

 The following **optional** features are implemented:

 * [ ] UI animations
-* [ ] Remembering the bill amount across app restarts (if <10mins)
+* [x] Remembering the bill amount across app restarts (if <10mins) -using UserDefaults.standard
 * [ ] Using locale-specific currency and currency thousands separators.
-* [ ] Making sure the keyboard is always visible and the bill amount is always the first responder.
+* [x] Making sure the keyboard is always visible and the bill amount is always the first responder.
 This way the user doesn't have to tap anywhere to use this app.
 Just launch the app and start typing.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] List anything else that you can get done to improve the app functionality!
-- [x]Implemented a slider to vary the percentage
+- [x] Implemented a slider to vary the percentage
+- [x] cost splitting feature (up to 20 people)

 ## Video Walkthrough